toxycist/Plutus/README.md

 # Getting the source
 `git clone https://github.com/toxycist/Plutus.git`

-# Building
+# Building and running

-Client and Server packages should be built separately
+Client and Server packages should be built and ran separately

-## Client
+## For either of them
-Install the dependencies and start the application
+Execute `all` script, which installs required dependencies, builds and runs the application
 ```
-npm install
-npm run build
+npm run all
 ```